 cleaning & janitorial workforce design

-Supervisors spend their shifts doing cleaner work instead of managing crews.
-Cleaners get no task structure, no feedback loop, and no path to stay.
-Quality control is reactive — callbacks happen after the client complains, not before.
+Supervisors spend shifts cleaning instead of managing.
+Cleaners get no structure, no feedback, and no path to stay.
+Callbacks happen after the client complains — not before.

-LaborMap™ separates supervision and quality control from execution tasks so operators can see exactly where crew capacity is leaking and what it costs in lost contracts, rework, and turnover.
+Jo from separates supervision from execution.
+You see exactly where crew capacity leaks and what it costs in lost contracts and turnover.

 Discover